arielgee/Sage-Like/.misc/tasks.md

 	* Maybe need to use feed items Read/Unread state (alterative option?)
 	> (1) rssTreeView.openTreeFeed(): "lastVisited: slUtil.getCurrentLocaleDate().getTime()"
 	> (2) xxxFeed.getFeedData(): "feedData.lastUpdated = this._getFeedLastUpdate(this._xxx"

+### Will not fix
+* The Fx68 bug that was worked-around in commit a8807b9 (16/3/2021) is back in v89 (preferences: In Fx v68 dark theme, dropdown list items is white on white)

 ### Links for PR work